Fenwick (department store): Current operations

+The London Head Office is now located on 103 Wigmore Street, 2nd Floor, W1U 1QS.

 Fenwick Newcastle

 The original and flagship store in the group occupies a large site in the centre of Newcastle upon Tyne.
 The store has expanded many times since its foundation in 1882 and now consists of several interconnected buildings with entrances onto Northumberland Street, Eldon Square, Monument Metro Station and Blackett Street.

 Fenwick offers a wide range of goods and services with a focus on premium and luxury products.

 It is one of few department stores in the UK to retain a food hall.
 This was refurbished in 2015.

 The store is known locally for its extravagant Christmas window displays, filled with detailed sets and sophisticated moving figures, which have appeared since 1971.

-In 2022, Fenwick announced an investment of £40 million over the next five years in the refurbishment of its Newcastle, England flagship, adding two new atria and renovating the beauty hall and accessories area.
+In 2022, Fenwick announced an investment of £40 million over the next five years in the refurbishment of its Newcastle, flagship, adding two new atria and renovating the beauty hall and accessories area.